CapstoneBitsPlease/JamaConnectBackend/README.md

 ## To run

-set the environment variable `"FLASK_APP":"server.py`
+set the environment variable `"FLASK_APP":"server.py"`

+start the flask server `flask run`

+alternativley flask can be run quite nicely from through VS Code `shft+cmd+D`

 see link for more information about running flask in VS Code